kyleaoman/g3t/stable/README.md

-#  Python libraries to read large (Open)Gadget2-3 runs <br/> for info please ask Antonio Ragagnin
+#  Python libraries to read large Gadget runs <br/> for info please ask Antonio Ragagnin

 In this folder I collected some python tools to read and do post processing with Gadget files, to send batch jobs to the <a href="http://c2papcosmosim.uc.lrz.de/" rel="nofollow">c2pap web portal</a> and to convert gadget files to HDF5.